 For a position to qualify for benefit recognition under FIN 48, the position must have at least a "more likely than not" chance of being sustained (based on the position's technical merits) upon challenge by the respective authorities.
 The term "more likely than not" means a likelihood of more than 50 percent.
-If the company does not have a more likely than not position with respect to a tax position, then the company may not recognize any of the potential tax benefit and disclose in its financial statements uncertain tax positions that it has taken or expects to take in an income tax return.
-FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+If the company does not have a more likely than not position with respect to a tax position, then the company may not recognize any of the potential tax benefit associated with the position.
+A tax position that meets the "more likely than not" recognition shall initially and subsequently be measured as the largest amount of tax benefit that is greater than 50 percent likely of being realized upon the effective resolution of the tax position.